mayesha6/typescript-problem-solution/README.md

 Enum stands for enumeration.
 It is a user-defined data type, which allows us to define a set of named constants.

 ### enum does not store duplicate key.
 Example:
 enum Names{
 Name = "mayesha",
-Name = "smorony"    // Avoid duplicate keys.
+Name = "smorony"    // Avoid duplicate key.
 }
 This is an error, because here we use the name property twice and enum does not allow duplicate properties/keys.

 ### Types of Enums in TypeScript